 At Blue Matador, I am in charge of our production Kubernetes set up.
 I had a few years experience running microservices on EC2 before using Kubernetes, including managing dozens of IAM policies designed to isolate access to sensitive data to only services that needed it.
 When it came time to create our first Kubernetes cluster I read dozens of tutorials and patched together a kops installation that met our needs.

-Using IAM Roles
+Using AWS IAM Roles for Kubernetes Security

 When we began running services in Kubernetes, I immediately ran into issues with IAM permissions.
 Like many, I solved the issue by attaching IAM policies to the role my Kubernetes nodes used so that the pods could access all of the services via the metadata API.
 This is a fine solution for very simple setups or non-production clusters, but it exposes your AWS account unnecessarily.